christian8p/TwitterArchive/README.md

 * Usage info is available by calling `runhaskell twitterarchiver.hs -h`

 * Execute the script using `runhaskell twitterarchiver.hs -u username`.
-For now only public Twitter accounts are supported.

 * Once the script finishes execution, your twitter archive should be in a file called `archive.json`, stored in a simplified JSON format.